Here's how India is celebrating Diwali

 But amid the festivities, there are also concerns about air pollution caused by Diwali firecrackers.

-Already, pollution in the capital of New Delhi has risen to its worst this season.
+Already, pollution in the capital, New Delhi, has risen to its worst this season.

-Sushmita Pathak reported from Mumbai; Manuela López Restrepo is based in Brooklyn.
+Sushmita Pathak reported from Mumbai; Manuela López Restrepo is based in Brooklyn, N.Y.

 Separate versions of this story appeared on the Morning Edition live blog.